 A Director appointed to fill a casual vacancy will be appointed for a term that expires at the end of the next annual general meeting occurring after the date of the Director's appointment.

-A retiring Director is eligible for re-election, but will only be eligible to be re-elected as a Director for 3 consecutive terms, unless the Directors resolve unanimously that a Director may serve further consecutive terms.
+A retiring Director is eligible for re-election, but will only be eligible to be re-elected or appointed as a Director for 3 consecutive terms, unless the Directors resolve unanimously that a Director may serve further consecutive terms.

 Clause 12.3.2 does not prevent a person: